Competent Kids, Caring Communities

 Program description

-Competent Kids and Caring Communities, offered by the Ackerman Institute for the Family, provides a lesson-based approach to SEL.
+Competent Kids, Caring Communities, offered by the Ackerman Institute for the Family, provides a lesson-based approach to SEL.
 It offers programming for K-5 and demonstrates evidence of effectiveness at grade 4.

 Strategies supporting educational equity